jitsi/jitsi-meet-electron-sdk/README.md

     npm install @jitsi/electron-sdk

-Note: This package contains native code for the remote control module.
-Binary prebuilds are downloaded during install for Windows x64 and ia32, Linux x64 and Mac x64 and arm64.
+Note: This package contains native code on Windows for the remote control module.
+Binary prebuilds are packaged with prebuildify as part of the npm package.

 ## Usage
 #### Remote Control